 Talmud is considered words of Torah (Eiruvin 54b).
 Such speech can be a

 happens to him that while having a "casual" conversation with someone he is

-struck all of a sudden: "Now I know what the Sages meant when they
+struck all of a sudden: "*Now* I know what the Sages meant when they

 said X...."
-Our words have great potential for building and expressing our humanness and our souls.
+Our words have great potential for building and expressing our

+humanity and our souls.
 We must ever be wary that they not be cheapened into

-a means of expressing our bodies.
+a means of expressing our bodies and pettiest emotions.
 (See our discussion